cepheus-info/knowledgebase/nginx/use-goaccess-to-analyze-nginx-access-log.md

-# Use GoAccess to analyze nginx log
+# Use GoAccess to analyze nginx access log

 ## Introduction